elastos/Elastos.Wiki/docs/7.start/wallets.md

 ---
-id: other
-title: Other Wallets
+title: Custody
-sidebar_label: Other Wallets
 ---

 Outside of the Elastos Essentials Wallet, you can trade, send, and store your ELA tokens on a variety of other wallets built to support the ecosystem.

 ## ELA Wallet

 SPV light node client wallet that supports digital assets throughout the Elastos ecosystem.
 This wallet gives you control of your encrypted private keys in a decentralized and secure way while also allowing for Supernode registration and participating in DPoS elections.

 Download: https://apps.apple.com/us/app/ela-wallet/id1453348077